kjantzer/bui/server/README.md

 ```

 ### db.parseWhere()
-Takes a hash of where key:values and converts them to fields and values to be used in a MySQL query
+Takes a hash of where key:values and converts them to fields and values to be used in a MySQL query.
+See "Clauses" feature below

 ```js
 let [fields, values] = db.parseWhere({